VonC/blog/PITCHME.md

 ### What for: Sumary

-- Container as a Service
+- Container as a Service:
   Between IAAS and PAAS
-- Orchestration
+- Orchestration:
   Manage containers between different nodes
 - Dev?
 Ops?
-DevOps
+DevOps:
   Culture change

 ---